Is it better to be employed or self-employed?

 - One large tax bill every year and may have to make payments on account if your tax bill is over £1,000.

 It is very important to consider the implications of IR35 when deciding whether to be self-employed.
 If your relationship with your customer looks like an employee and employer for income tax purposes, then IR35 may apply.
 If the relationship looks like a self-employed contractor and a customer, then IR35 doesn’t apply.
 IR35 is a contract-by-contract test, so you may have different relationships with different customers.
+New legislation often means it is your client who has to determine whether IR35 rules are applicable.
+HMRC have the power to challenge a status determination and can claim back unpaid tax.
 If HMRC considers that IR35 applies than the above examples will not be relevant.

 IR35 is a complicated area and there have recently been some high-profile cases including challenges by HMRC.
 More information on IR35 can be found at http://pwpublishing.practiceweb.co.uk/plusaccountingPWP_APU_Jun18_understanding_IR35.pdf